irenenev24/Winter_Warmer_Recipe_Collection/README.md

 ### Surface
 #### Typography
-* All fonts were taking from fone-awesome.
+* All fonts were taking from google fonts.
 #### Colors
 #### Media
 * All media used on home page from unsplash.com.